 Just as you would not allow a fresh horse to misbehave, do not let yourself do the same when in the grip of a feeling.
 If your horse was acting fresh and goofy, you would lead him firmly back toward his work, and this is what you need to do with yourself too.

-In martial arts, this concept is sometimes referred to as “going back to the form.”
+In marital arts, this concept is sometimes referred to as “going back to the form.”

 You want your focus to be on your task, not your emotional state.

 The second strategy you may want to employ at times is simply to take a time out.
 This is called damage control.